HumeAI/hume-api-examples/evi-python-example/README.md

 You can set the environment variable in two ways:

-  1. You can set an environment variable in the terminal by running this command prior to running the code.
+  1. **Manual method:** You can set an environment variable in the terminal by running this command prior to running the code.
 Note that you will need to run this every time you have a new terminal session, for example if you close the window or after restarting the computer.

 `export HUME_API_KEY="PASTE_HUME_API_KEY_HERE"`

-  2. Alternatively, you can edit the provided placeholder `.env` file (Note: it's a hidden file so on Mac you would need to hit `COMMAND-SHIFT .` to make them viewable in the finder).
+  2. **.env file method:** Alternatively, you can edit the provided placeholder `.env` file (Note: it's a hidden file so on Mac you would need to hit `COMMAND-SHIFT .` to make them viewable in the finder).
 The `.env` file is a persistent local store of your API key, and it's set in the `.gitignore` file to not be committed to GitHub.
 The included `.env` file in this repo just reads:

   `HUME_API_KEY="PASTE_HUME_API_KEY_HERE"`